vinum/codebox-client/README.md

   Options:

     -h, --help          output usage information
     -V, --version       output the version number
-    -d, --database [type]  Add the specified type of database [type] -l, --lang [type]      Add the specified type of platform [type]
+    -b, --boxes [type]  Add the specified types of boxes to be downloaded [-b php,mysql]

 ```

 ### Example

-`codebox --database mysql --lang php`
+`codebox -b mysql,php`

 This command will download the files to create a CodeBox with PHP and Apache with a MySQL database.
-Note if the current container does not exist then CodeBoxes cannot create them, if you have ideas for a container, please visit [codebox-langs](https://github.com/codeboxes/codeboxes-langs) and [codebox-dbs](https://github.com/codeboxes/codeboxes-dbs).
+Note if the current container does not exist then CodeBoxes cannot create them, if you have ideas for a container, please visit [codebox-langs](https://github.com/codeboxes/box-repo).
 Pull requests are always welcome!

 # Installing